Ajibman/QuantumTrader-AI/README.md

 A game changer expected to reach everywhere on the planet.

 QonexAI is crafted with global peace, cosmic logic and ethics in mind 24x7.
-Knowing that nothing, repeat nothing, is ever possible without a peaceful atmosphere. #peace
+Knowing that nothing, repeat nothinga is ever possible without a peaceful atmosphere. #peace

 ```Ownership/Identity
 Identity & Ownership